model-driven-devops/mdd/exercises/explore-data.md

 Notice that the invocation of the `ciscops.mdd.data` creates the `mdd_data` data structure that contains the device's configuration data that can be used later in the playbook.

 We use a separate directory hierarchy to hold the MDD data in the `mdd-data` directory (this can be changed in the defaults).
-You can see how the data is laid out in the `mdd-data` directory using the `tree` command:
+You can see how the data is laid out in the `mdd-data` directory using the `tree` command.
+(Note: this command is not installed on the DevBox and will fail, but you can see the output below.)

 ```
 tree -d mdd-data